microsoft/genaiscript/packages/sample/README.md

 ## Overview

-The key elements of the gptools framework are:
+The key elements of the genaiscript framework are:

--   [gptools](./docs/gptools.md): Scripts that use the editor context to create prompts and query a LLM.
+-   [genaiscript](./docs/genaiscript.md): Scripts that use the editor context to create prompts and query a LLM.
 The scripting environment provides convinient tooling to acheive common tasks such as extracting generate code into files, JSON parsing and validation, function calls...
 -   [gpspecs](./docs/gpspecs.md): (Optional) Natural language specification documents to define the prompt context.

 The tooling supports a short dev loop in VS Code and automated CI/CD pipelines.

--   [Visual Studio Code extension](./docs/vscode.md): User interaction with gptools and conversion of LLM results into workspace edits.
+-   [Visual Studio Code extension](./docs/vscode.md): User interaction with genaiscript and conversion of LLM results into workspace edits.
--   [cli](./docs/cli.md): Command line interface to run gptools in a CI/CD pipeline.
+-   [cli](./docs/cli.md): Command line interface to run genaiscript in a CI/CD pipeline.

 GenAIScript uses hosted AI foundation models (OpenAI, Azure OpenAI, Llama, ...) using a [user-provided token](./docs/token.md) or the LLM provided by Copilot if run from the chat.
 To access GenAIScript from GitHub Copilot Chat, use [Visual Studio Code - Insiders](https://code.visualstudio.com/insiders/).

 ### GenAiScript scripts

 GenAiScript scripts use stylized JavaScript with minimal syntax.
-They are stored as files (`gptools/*.genai.js`) in your project.
+They are stored as files (`genaiscript/*.genai.js`) in your project.

 ```js
 // metadata